kevinniechen/quagmir/README.md

 # QuagmiR
 A python-based miRNA sequencing pipeline for isomiR quantification and analysis

+## Dependencies
+Make sure that you have Python installed (type `python --version` in the console) and upgrade Pip to the latest version: `pip install -U pip`

 ## Installation
 1. Download repository: `git clone https://github.com/kevchn/quagmir`
 2. Go into local quagmir folder: `cd quagmir`